mirko-felice/gradle-plugin-testkit-core/README.md

 - **subFoldersOfProject(path: String)**: method to add all the sub-folders in the given path, always starting from the project directory.

-- **subFoldersOf(path: String)**: method to add all the sub-folders int the given path, can be located anywhere.
+- **subFoldersOf(path: String)**: method to add all the sub-folders in the given path, can be located anywhere.

 These folders must contain the _yaml_ file and the _build.gradle.kts_.